jphchou/event-explorer/README.md

 In `EventDetails`, each prediction has a checkmark button which can be used to mark it as correct.
 This highlights it inside of `EventDetails`, and modifies the icon in the bounding box.
 Only one of the predictions can be marked as correct, and clicking on an already-selected prediction will unmark it.

 #### Add basic tests
+I wrote some simple tests using Jest and [react-testing-library](https://github.com/testing-library/react-testing-library).
+These tests are fairly barebones as I had no prior experience with testing in React, but they cover some simple rendering and interaction.